 There are six Colvin Tutors, who work together with the Housemistress.
 They have all written a little bit about themselves below.
 Hopefully this information will give you a feel about the different personalities involved in the House.

-Housemistress: Dr Lucy Dexter - Teacher of Chemistry
+Dr Lucy Dexter (Housemistress) - Teacher of Chemistry

 Ms Coutts attended Sidney Sussex College, Cambridge, where she read English.
 Once she'd graduated, she spent a year working in publishing before going on to take a PGCE at London's Institute of Education.
-Her first teaching job was at Hereford Sixth Form College, and she is now in her second year at Haileybury.
+Her first teaching job was at Hereford Sixth Form College, and she is now in her third year at Haileybury.

-Miss Ruth Everness - Teacher of Physics
+Miss Ruth Everness (Sixth Form Tutor) - Teacher of Physics